tzyhpcom/Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I trained SVM with various combinations of parameters and compared the accuracy to choose the best parameters.
+I trained SVM with various combinations of parameters and compared the accuracy to choose the best parameters in  `search_classify.ipynb`.
 Notice that the false negatives and false positives are numbers of samples on all dataset.
 So consider the accuracy and time the 7th set is the best.

 | color_space | orient | pix_per_cell | cell_per_block | spatial_size | hist_bins | Accuracy | Time(s) | false negatives | false positives |